bburch01/FOTAAS/README.md

 ## FOTAAS Build And Cloud Deployment

 The 4 FOTAAS services, console web application, and CLI application are built with docker compose.
-The resulting docker images are pushed to GCR (Google Container Registry) and the system is deployed to a GKE (Google Kubernetes Engine) cluster via kubectl and a non-trivial (i.e. production quality) orchestration yaml.
+The resulting docker images are pushed to GCR (Google Container Registry) and the system is then deployed via kubectl and an orchestration yaml.
+The deployment target is a GKE (Google Kubernetes Engine) environment hosted by a GCP (Google Cloud Platform) Compute Engine cluster comprised of 4 nodes running in the us-central1-b zone.

-While you can easily enough clone the FOTAAS repo for code review, deploying it to a GKE cluster will not be trivial (e.g. the GCP Cloud SQL databases would need to created and migrated and this process is not currently documented).

 ## FOTAAS In Action

 To see the FOTAAS system in action please contact me (barry@sbcglobal.net).
 We can schedule a Google Meet